olincollege/SoftSysHydro/reports/report.md

 ### TempSensor

 Below is the implementation of the [temperature sensor class](https://github.com/olincollege/SoftSysHydro/tree/main/lib/TempSensor).
 This offers an example of how the other classes are written.
 The getReading function takes a temperature sensor reading and updates the temp data member.
 After this, the new value can be sent to the pi using sendSensorLog.
+This message would like something like this: ```sensor:post:temp:21.33```.
 Lastly, getInterval pulls data from our api through the pi to change how often a sensor reading is taken.
 There are a number of helper functions and constants as well that change the raw thermistor reading into a temperature.

 ```c++
 class TempSensor : public PiWrapper